 Top 5 Things to See and Do in Lyon in Winter

-Most people consider Paris to be the crown jewel of France, and in doing so overlook Lyon--a true French gem that deserves far more appreciation than it gets.
-Though it is a much smaller city than Paris, it still has loads to offer, and is worth visiting for a few days on your next French adventure.
-At just 2 hours from Paris by TGV, and with its own international airport, it is also a very easy destination to reach.
+Most people consider Paris to be the crown jewel of France, and in doing so overlook Lyon—a true French gem that deserves far more appreciation than it gets.
+Though it is a much smaller city than Paris, it still has loads to offer and is worth visiting for a few days on your next French adventure.
+At just two hours from Paris by TGV, and with its own international airport, it is also a very easy destination to reach.

 Winter is a particularly fantastic time of year to travel to Lyon, providing a unique city experience without the throngs of tourists that abound during summertime in Europe.
 Even at its coldest, it's rare for the temperature in Lyon to drop below freezing, so as far as winter destinations go you’ll be less chilly here than you might expect.

-Here are my recommendations for Lyon’s top 5 wintertime sights (plus 3 more bonus sights if you happen to be there at the right time).
+Here are my recommendations for Lyon’s top five wintertime sights (plus three more bonus sights if you happen to be there at the right time).

 Notre-Dame de Fourvière, otherwise known as “the soul of Lyon,” is undoubtedly one of the most stunning places in the city.
 Located atop “la colline qui prie” (the hill that prays, so named for the basilica), it overlooks the whole of the city, providing an unparalleled panorama worth seeking out at the start of your visit.
 But that’s only from the exterior.
 Step inside and you’ll be dazzled by the bright mosaics lining the walls and the colorful stained glass surrounding the altar.
 If possible, go on a sunny day to heighten the effect.